alchitry/Alchitry-Labs-V2/readme.md

 ## Setup

-Install Java JDK version 22.
+Download and Install any Java JDK version 22.

+Download and Install 7-zip and add the installation folder to your Environment variables / System path.
+On Windows the folder is typically `C:\Program Files\7-Zip`.

 Clone the repo and open it as a project in Intellij.
 The gradle build files should cause Intellij to install the correct versions of all libraries and Kotlin.